TamasNeumer/Ph03nix-InterviewPrep/Java/OPA/Learnings.md

   - An abstract method is defined only so that it can be overridden in a subclass.
 However, **static methods can not be overridden**.
 Therefore, it is a compile-time error to have an abstract, static method.
   - A **private** method **cannot** be **abstract**.
 (There is no one to extend and implement the method...)
   - If a class doesn't have a direct parent class, then `java.lang.Object` is added implicitly
+  - Sub interface can override other interfaces default method.
 - **Shadowing**
   - A sub-class can define the same members as the super-class (e.g. twice `int x = 5;`) Note that when referencing the variables via the sub-class the sub-class members are reached, while referencing the members via the parent class the parent class members are reached.
   - Local variables **can't** shadow class members tho!
 (Compile error!)